-Synapse provides an easy to understand program overview to each platform prior to going live.
+Synapse provides an easy-to-understand program overview to each platform prior to going live.
 This enables both parties (you and us) to be on the same page with the product and service offerings.
 This is also very helpful when regulators have questions about certain programs as it provides an overview of controls and flows of funds, among other details.

 We call this program overview a Spec Sheet.
 Here is an example of what a Spec Sheet looks like.

-In this section we will be walking you through various aspects of a spec sheet, to ensure you have a clear understanding of how to navigate the document and the purpose it serves.
+In this section we will be walking you through various aspects of a Spec Sheet, to ensure you have a clear understanding of how to navigate the document and the purpose it serves.

-Customer Demographics breakdown into the following sections:
+Customer Demographics is broken down into the following sections:

 The end users historically have had limited-to-no access to financial products.